SachaWheeler/sachawheeler.github.io/projects/_posts/2015-4-13-Tic-Tac-Toe.md

 By now, I've saved an array of pages.
 Each has a gameboard, with book and player moves.

-Each square or each board has either a "X", and "O", a page number (which represents the board that you would have if you were to play that square), or is blank if the game has already been won (or lost).
+Each square on each board has either an "X", an "O", a page number (which represents the board that you would have if you were to play that square), or is blank if the game has already been won (or lost).

 ![](/images/tictactoe/page_1.png)